cecois/milljek/_posts/2007-08-30-spatial-track-the-kinks-holloway-jail.md

   last_name: McGee
 ---

 Seems a little like ol' Ray Davies buried the leed in "Holloway Jail."
 It's ostensibly about <a href="http://www.justice.gov.uk/contacts/prison-finder/holloway">HM Prison Holloway</a> (<a href="https://en.wikipedia.org/wiki/HM_Prison_Holloway">Wikipedia</a>), right?
 Which still exists in London and has in various iterations since 1852.
-So, okay, you've got a lady there, have you?
+And, okay, you've got a lady there, have you?

 <div class="lyrics">They took my baby to Holloway jail.<br />
 They took my baby down Holloway jail.<br />